ray2day/ray2day/README.md

 **As far learning C#, ASP.NET and (Blazor) Web Assembly concerned I RECENTLY HAVE DONE:**
-- started off with; the 101 basics, Microsoft Docs, Visual Studio etc.
+- started off with the 101 basics, Microsoft Docs, Visual Studio etc.
-- after that I did a lot of self study; from diverse sources and mainly internet (YouTube and Udemy) and books 'Zie Scherp' and the follow-up 'Zie Scherper'(object oriented programming C# for advanced, enthusiasts and geeks) worked out completely including excercises, 'C# 9 and .Net 5 Modern Cross-Platform Development' and 'Handboek ASP.NET Core 3.1')
+- after that I did a lot of self study from diverse sources and mainly internet (YouTube and Udemy) as also books 'Zie Scherp' and the follow-up 'Zie Scherper'(object oriented programming C# for advanced, enthusiasts and geeks) worked out completely including excercises, 'C# 9 and .Net 5 Modern Cross-Platform Development' and 'Handboek ASP.NET Core 3.1')
-- followed by an official college education/course;
+- followed by an official college course in programming;
 >> Avans+ post bachelor (HBO)</BR>
 • C# programming (graduated - certificate of participation and assessment)
-- a friend (professional programmer) has educated me to work with version control (git and GitHub) and as you can see here I have built up a nice library of (study material-)repositories
+- a friend (professional programmer) has educated me version control, git and GitHub (as you can see I have built up quite a nice library of (study-)repositories)
 - and the last period I did more self study;
 >> Udemy courses related to develop webapps/-services using the C# and the ASP.NET frame work; Razor pages / MVC / Blazor</BR>
 • C# Developers: Double Your Coding Speed with Visual Studio (certificate of completion)</BR>